 More information and session details are at http://live.classroom20.com.
 If you're new to the Classroom 2.0 LIVE! show you might want to spend a few minutes viewing the screencast on the homepage to learn how we use Blackboard Collaborate, and navigate the site.
 Each show begins at 12pm EST (Time Zone Conversion) and may be accessed in Blackboard Collaborate directly using the following Classroom 2.0 LIVE! link at http://tinyurl.com/cr20live.
 All webinars are closed captioned.

-On the Classroom 2.0 LIVE! site (http://live.classroom20.com) you'll find the recordings and Livebinder from our recent “Accessible Digital Content for Everyone” session with Steven Anderson.
+On the Classroom 2.0 LIVE! site (http://live.classroom20.com you'll find the recordings and Livebinder from our recent “The World Is My Audience-Book Creator For Student Publishing” session presented by Jon Smith.
 Click on the Archives and Resources tab.

 Google Classroom 2.0 Search